dairiki/pyramid_log/README.rst

     format = %(asctime)s %(request.method)s %(request.path_qs)s
              %(levename)-5.5s [%(name)s][%(threadName)s] %(message)s

-See the `pyramid chapter on logging`_ and the docs for the Python logging_ module’s `configuration file format`_ for more details on how this works.
+Refer to Pyramid’s `chapter on logging`_ and the documentation for the Python logging_ module’s `configuration file format`_ for more details on how this works.